akhlaqaliorakzai/mern-restaurant/README.md

 # Getting Started with Create React App

 ## Run Project:
-### Frontend : Open terminal and go to root directory which is mern-todo, then type in terminal "npm install" and after that type "npm start"
+### Frontend : Open terminal and go to root directory which is mern-restaurant, then type in terminal "npm install" and after that type "npm start"

-### Backend: Open terminal and go to root directory which is mern-todo, then type in terminal "cd backend" and then write "npm install" and then "nodemon index.jx"
+### Backend: Open terminal and go to root directory which is mern-restaurant, then type in terminal "cd backend" and then type "npm install" and then type "nodemon index.jx"

 ### You must have MongoDBCompass Installed!